dekk-app/seed/WHAT_WE_DO.md

 * Open an issue in this repository and ask questions.
 We are happy to answer them and get inspired.
 * Join us by contacting us and help us build Dekk.

-We do not want your money until we have taken actions that prevent us from dishonouring money.
+We do not want your money until we have taken actions that prevent us from dishonoring money.
 We do not take donations of any form right now.

 ## Can I pay in cryptocurrency?